AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 The Security Risk of Static AWS Keys for CMDB Discovery

-1. Long-Lived Credentials Are a Persistent Exposure
+- Long-Lived Credentials Are a Persistent Exposure

-2. Static Keys Cannot Scale Across Multiple Accounts
+- Static Keys Cannot Scale Across Multiple Accounts

-3. Key Proliferation Multiplies Blast Radius
+- Key Proliferation Multiplies Exposure Scope

 How AWS Assume Role with STS Works

-- The CMDB discovery engine authenticates with its own identity — an IAM user or role in the discovery account.
+- The CMDB discovery engine authenticates with its own identity, an IAM user or role in the discovery account.

-sts:AssumeRolewith the ARN of a target role in the account to be discovered. - AWS STS returns temporary credentials scoped to that target role’s permissions.
+- AWS STS returns short-lived credentials scoped to that target role’s permissions.

 - When the credentials expire, the discovery engine requests a fresh set on the next run.

 The target role in the discovered account has a trust policy that allows the discovery engine’s identity to assume it.
-The role’s permissions policy grants only the minimum permissions needed for discovery — read-only access to describe and list API calls.
+The role’s permissions policy grants only the minimum permissions needed for discovery, read-only access to describe and list API calls.

 Key security benefits of Assume Role: